Building a Frontend for Calyx

 The wires section contains groups that connect

-together hardware instances to perform some logical task such as incrementing a specific register.
+hardware instances to perform some logical task (e.g, incrementing a register).

 Finally, the control section schedules the execution of groups using control operators such as seq